All noise and no substance?

 Social media marketing is part of inbound marketing, a broader and smarter label than the overused “social media” one.
 Inbound marketing includes all different types of marketing that rely on “pulling” your audience through, from strangers originally to qualified leads, clients, and ideally, promoters.
 It also includes SEO for example.

 And the good thing about Inbound Marketing is that at its very core lies the notion that you need to offer some genuine value to your audiences online, to be able to nurture an open valuable dialogue with them.
+In recruitment it means actually rediscovering a human voice on social media and all the cultural change it implies.
 We are not talking cold-calling here.
 We are not talking pulverising a small forest every time you want to do a direct marketing drive.
 We are not talking smearing your potential customers’ eyeballs with a gaudy TV ad just when the hero of your movie was about to address the big villain.

 Traditional marketing approaches are often “interruptive” (not to be confused with the “disruptive” tag often used when describing social media marketing techniques).
 By interruptive we mean just that, interrupting your potential lead with an unrequited cold call.
 Pushing TV ads to an unwilling audience.
 And offering little value to them, rather try to somehow push / manipulate them into buying your stuff.